18F/before-you-ship/_pages/ato/checklist.md

 navtitle: Checklist
 ---

-To start the security clearance process, [create an issue in the DevOps repository](https://github.com/18F/DevOps/issues/new?title=ATO+for+%3Cproject%3E) using this template.
+To start the security clearance process, [create an issue in the Infrastructure repository](https://github.com/18F/Infrastructure/issues/new?title=ATO+for+%3Cproject%3E) using this template.
 Make sure to replace the placeholders at the top.
 Feel free to add a username after each task to assign it, and/or make corresponding items in your issue tracker.
-After the DevOps issue is created, the Infrastructure Team will schedule a time to meet with you and discuss the ATO.
+After the Infrastructure issue is created, the Infrastructure Team will schedule a time to meet with you and discuss the ATO.

 Make sure to:

 * Mention the [@18F/ato](https://github.com/orgs/18F/teams/ato) team in any issues or pull requests.
 * Leave a comment in the ATO issue when the `Project team` section of the checklist is complete and ready for review.

-You are welcome to ask any questions as comments in the issue or #devops.
+You are welcome to ask any questions as comments in the issue or #infrastructure.

 ```markdown
 * **Main repository:** <url>